alexvsav/unit-testing-action/README.md

 # 🦄 Automatically writes unit tests for your project🦄
 **Ponicode Unit-Testing GitHub Action** is an action that automatically raises your testing coverage by generating the Unit-Tests of your files in all you Pull-Requests!

-**Ponicode SQUAR GitHub Action** is the newest tool on the Ponicode platform to accelerate developers on their code quality journey
+**Ponicode Unit-Testing GitHub Action** is the newest tool on the Ponicode platform to accelerate developers on their code quality journey

 **Combined with [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar)**, you can generate Unit-tests on files that require it based on Ponicode SQUAR report